Supercell: Low precipitation (LP)

 LP supercells rarely spawn tornadoes, and those that form tend to be weak, small, and high-based tornadoes, but strong tornadoes have been observed.
 These storms, although generating lesser precipitation amounts and producing smaller precipitation cores, can generate huge hail.
-LPs may produce hail larger than baseballs in clear air where no rainfall is visible.
+LPs may produce hail larger than 75 mm (baseball-sized) in clear air where no rainfall is visible.
 LPs are thus hazardous to people and animals caught outside as well as to storm chasers and spotters.
 Due to the lack of a heavy precipitation core, LP supercells often exhibit relatively weak radar reflectivity without clear evidence of a hook echo, when in fact they are producing a tornado at the time.
 LP supercells may not even be recognized as supercells in reflectivity data unless one is trained or experienced on their radar characteristics.
 This is where observations by storm spotter and storm chasers may be of vital importance in addition to Doppler velocity (and polarimetric) radar data.
-High-based shear funnel clouds sometimes form midway between the base and the top of the storm, descending from the main Cb (cumulonimbus) cloud.
-Lightning discharges may be less frequent compared to other supercell types, but on occasion LPs are prolific sparkers, and the discharges are more likely to occur as intracloud lightning rather than cloud-to-ground lightning.

-In North America, these storms most prominently form in the semi-arid Great Plains during the spring and summer months.
-Moving east and southeast, they often collide with moist air masses from the Gulf of Mexico, leading to the formation of HP supercells in areas just to the west of Interstate 35 before dissipating (or coalescing into squall lines) at variable distances farther east.
-LP supercells have been observed as far east as Illinois and Indiana, however.
-LP supercells can occur as far north as Montana, North Dakota, and even in the Prairie Provinces of Alberta, Saskatchewan, and Manitoba in Canada.
-They have also been observed by storm chasers in Germany, Australia and Argentina (the Pampas).